o01qw/Liar-s-Bar-Markov-Bayes-engine/README.md

 - $T_{\text{rem}}$ = number of **target cards** among those unknown
 - an opponent holds $h$ cards and claims to play $c$ target cards this turn

-We assume their hand is a random draw from the unknown cards.
+I assume their hand is a random draw from the unknown cards.
 Let $X$ be the number of target cards in the opponent’s hand:

 $$